karengut97/Belly_Button_Burgers/README.md

 ## Summary

 A user can now look at the different samples collected by test subject and evaluate the usefulness of their bacteria.

+## Enhancements
+- An image was added in the jumbotron.
+- A background color of tan was added.
+- A navigator pane was added at the top of the page.